Hatrickek/OxylusEngine/README.md

 ## Building
 Currently supported and tested compilers are only: MSVC and Clang
 - Install [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
-- Run the root CMake script with a command like this:
+- Run the root CMake script with this command to generate for MSVC:
-`cmake -S . -B ./build/ -G "Visual Studio 17 2022" -A x64` to generate Visual Studio files (or with any generator you like) into `build` folder.
+`cmake -S . -B ./build/ -G "Visual Studio 17 2022" -A x64`
+For clang:
-Or with `cmake -B ./build -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=clang++` to generate for clang.
+`cmake -B ./build -G Ninja -DCMAKE_CXX_COMPILER=clang++`
+- Install `directx-shader-compiler` package if required.
+(Only required for UNIX)
 - Then run this command to build it with CMake:
 `cmake --build ./build --config Release`

 ## Dependencies
 - [vuk](https://github.com/martty/vuk)